Japan PM dissolves lower house for Oct. 31 national election

 TOKYO (AP) — Japan’s new Prime Minister Fumio Kishida dissolved the lower house of parliament Thursday, paving the way for Oct.
 31 national elections.

-Kishida says he is seeking the public’s mandate for his policies after being elected by parliament as prime minister only 10 days ago to replace Yoshihide Suga.
+Kishida said he is seeking the public’s mandate for his policies after being elected prime minister by parliament only 10 days ago to replace Yoshihide Suga.

-Tadamori Oshima, the speaker of the house, announced the dissolution of the more powerful of the two parliamentary chambers at a plenary session.
+Tadamori Oshima, the speaker of the more powerful lower chamber, announced the dissolution at a plenary session.

+At the announcement, all 465 lower house lawmakers stood up, shouted “banzai” three times and left.
+They’ve now lost their seats and official campaigning for a new lower house begins Tuesday.

 The last lower house election was held in 2017 under former Prime Minister Shinzo Abe.